MBSE-course/MBSE-courseware/README.md

 ## Workflow
 Firstly, open the project file CoursewareonFiniteElementMethods.prj to have all the folder dependencies resolved.
 Then, open Live Script **MBSE(1).mlx** to start the courseware.
 Stay in the MBSE folder (so not in the chapters folder) for navigating through the course chapters.

+## Acknowledgements
+Special thanks goes to Mr. Andreas Apostolatos, PhD, ([aapostol@mathworks.com](mailto:aapostol@mathworks.com)) application Engineer in Education at MathWorks for his valuable advice during the development of this MBSE-course.

 ## Release last tested
 R2024b